 You’ve taken time to craft your mission statement and it’s good to go.
 The next and final step is to put it to work right away.

 You want everyone to see the mission statement.
 For employees, it directs where the company is going and the plan.
 For your customers and community, you want the statement to be front and center in their minds as they interact with you.

 They can clearly see who you are, what you do and how you do it, and your ‘why’ so they know why they’d want to transact with you.

 You can also use your mission statement in your advertising campaigns if you want.
 Otherwise, make sure it’s clearly visible on your business assets i.e., the office, website, and other marketing assets.

 Your mission statement is more than just a fancy slogan – it’s the foundation of your operations manual.
 If people aren’t familiar with it, then they won’t get the guidance or direction it seeks to provide in the first place.

 Source: Pexels, Tara Winstead

 There are multiple ways and methods of writing a mission statement, but it’s not without some do’s and don’ts to guide you along.
-Here are a few things to look out for as you create your mission statement.
+Here are a few things to consider as you create your mission statement.

 - Be brief and concise: Use a few sentences to sum up your company or organization’s mission.
 Don’t be verbose.
 A mission statement isn’t an essay.
-If you write long-drawn-out prose or sentences, the statement might end up losing meaning and confuse your employees and customers.
+If you write long-drawn-out prose or sentences, the statement might lose meaning and confuse your employees and customers.
 Let it be tethered to your brand.
 Make it memorable.

 - Think long-term: Your mission statement should be open enough to reflect your company’s long-term goals.
 It’s an investment into your organization’s future.